Follow us on Join us and come sailing!

 The vast majority of our funds has been raised through the support of individuals llike yourself.
 However, we proudly acknowledge the support of the following:

-We invite you, your friends and colleagues who care for the future of the harbour to support this dynamic initiative by joining us and contributing towards the cost of building a new St.Ives Punt as a tender to the Jumbos.
+We have now launched 2 Jumbos and 2 traditional St.Ives Punts which we use as tenders.
+Even if you've no desire to go sailing, we invite you, your friends and colleagues who care for the future of the harbour to support this dynamic initiative by joining us and thereby contribute towards the cost of their maintenance.

 You'll be in good company!
 PETE GOSS, MBE has recently thrown his weight behind our cause.
 He says: